 A Microsoft Word document for the text with pdf files for the figures

-Manuscripts will be uploaded via a Google Drive account created for the volume – authors should email Myra Keep (myra.keep@uwa.edu.au) once a manuscript is ready for upload.
+Manuscripts will be uploaded via a Google Drive account created for the volume – authors should email Myra Keep (myra.keep@uwa.edu.au) and cc WABS@pesa.com.au once a manuscript is ready for upload.

 Submission of final text and figures will be done once papers have been reviewed and corrected by authors.